 The shop class includes retail warehouses, travel and ticket agencies, post offices, showrooms, domestic hire shops and funeral directors.

 Hamleys of Regent Street, London is one of the oldest and largest toy stores in the world.
 It was founded in 1760 and moved to Regent Street in 1881.
 It currently has seven floors of toys for the big kid in all of us.

 Did you know the store gained a reputation for having the latest toys and games when it first began and is said to have been the reason for the popularity of table tennis?

 A2 – Financial and Professional Services (to become part of Class E Commercial, Business and Service)

 This category is for Banks, building societies, estate and employment agencies, professional and financial services.
-(It no longer includes betting offices or payday loan shops – Since March 2015 these are now classed as “sui generis”
+(It no longer includes betting offices or payday loan shops, in March 2015 these were classed as “sui generis”)

 The Bank of England, Threadneedle Street was established in 1694, which puts it into eighth place in the order of world oldest banks.
 Monte dei Paschi di Siena’s in Tuscany takes the top spot with claims that it began in 1472.

 Did you know Charles Dickens held several accounts at the bank and featured the Consol Office in his first novel The Posthumous Papers of the Pickwick Club (1836)

 A3 – Food and Drink (*Cafe and restaurants to become part of Class E Commercial, Business and Service.
 Wine Bars will become ‘Sui Generis’)